 You’re not a pioneer.
 If Xijiang wasn’t a tourist hotspot you probably wouldn’t have heard of it.
 And every tourist high street in China looks the same.

+Reality check over.
 Get past it.
 Literally.
 Keep walking.

 That street is part of Xijiang, but Xijiang is much more than that street.

+Walk through the crowds, ignore the souvenirs, and head for the hills.
 Because that’s where you’ll be staying.

 Countless guest houses.
 Some shiny, some rickety.
 All welcoming.
 Shop around.
 Put your bags down.
 And go see what you came to see.